andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

 ## Our Goals

+As Senior Developers, all projects we work on share some common goals.
+This project was no different:

 * Solve the right business problems and build the right software
 * Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).